Islands (King Crimson album): Critical reception

 Retrospective reviews have been mixed, with critics generally praising the band's performances while finding the compositions and album structure aimless.
 AllMusic called it "the weakest Crimson studio album from their first era" that "is only a real disappointment in relation to the extraordinarily high quality of the group's earlier efforts."
-Conversely, All About Jazz described the album as a "well-conceived, tremendously executed and perfectly sequenced collection", and complimented Fripp's utilization of "a more sophisticated jazz vernacular" in a rock context.
+Conversely, All About Jazz described the album as a "well-conceived, tremendously executed and perfectly sequenced collection", and complimented Fripp's use of "a more sophisticated jazz vernacular" in a rock context.